How I Began Accepting Bitcoin Cash

 For larger events and especially when everything has to fit perfectly, the “full service” comes into play.
 The customer comes to me with an idea and discusses what he wants at his event.
 Once the expectations have been set and we have exchanged ideas, I start planning.
 Which speakers are the right ones?
 Where do I have to position them for the best result?
 Is there enough lighting in outdoor areas?
 These are the kind of challenges I need to solve and send the customer a finished offer.

-Some customers want a laser show that plays to a piece of music.
+Some customers want a laser show that plays a piece of music.
 I design such shows in my programs Phoenix and Pangolin.
 Many regulations and safety standards must be met when doing laser shows.
 The lasers must not hang too low and also not shine easily into the night sky.
 Permits must be obtained and a risk assessment written.
 This is particularly important, as the incorrect operation could in the worst case cause people to lose their eyesight.
 Therefore, care is always the be-all and end-all.
 Such accidents are very rare in the industry and can be avoided with our reliable safety systems.

 After the offer has been accepted, the final preparations come.
-I put together a team of helpers who support me with the assembly at the venue and bringing it into the trailer afterward.
+I put together a team of helpers who support me with the assembly at the venue and brought it into the trailer afterward.
 I met a very good sound engineer in the lecture hall of a University who became a really good friend over time.
 Another reliable helper works in the same nightclub as a light jockey.
 Other helpers come from my circle of friends.

 🔥Describe the process of launching Winter-Team.